MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE   │
     =#

-The output of this query, `department_names`, is also a DataKnot.
-The content of this knot could be accessed via `get` function.
+The output, `department_names`, is also a DataKnot.
+The content of this output knot could be accessed via `get` function.

     get(department_names)
     #-> ["POLICE", "FIRE"]

 ### Navigation

-In this first query, `It` means "use the current input".
+In DataKnot queries, `It` means "use the current input".
 The dotted notation lets one navigate the hierarchy.
+Let's continue our dataset exploration by listing employee names.

     chicago[It.department.employee.name]
     #=>